Description

 MaxDuration:

-• Compared with the benchmark SPY (488 days) in the period of the last 5 years, the maximum time in days below previous high water mark of 329 days of Invesco Ultra Short Duration ETF is lower, thus better.
+• Looking at the maximum time in days below previous high water mark of 329 days in the last 5 years of Invesco Ultra Short Duration ETF, we see it is relatively lower, thus better in comparison to the benchmark SPY (488 days)

-• During the last 3 years, the maximum days below previous high is 292 days, which is lower, thus better than the value of 488 days from the benchmark.
+• During the last 3 years, the maximum time in days below previous high water mark is 250 days, which is smaller, thus better than the value of 488 days from the benchmark.

 AveDuration: